goldmann/goldmann.pl/blog/2013-04-16-jmx-connections-to-jboss-as.md

 tags: [ jboss_as ]
 ---

-There are many tools that use JMX connections which can be usefull for debugging and performance tunning of your applications running on JVM.
+There are many tools that use JMX connections which can be useful for debugging and performance tunning of your applications running on the JVM.
 The most used are JConsole (shipped with every JDK) and VisualVM (available to download on [Oracle page](http://visualvm.java.net/)).

-But before I show how to conect them to JBoss AS - we need to understand a few concepts.
+But before I show how to connect them to JBoss AS we need to understand a few concepts.

 ## Standalone and domain mode

-JBoss AS can be run in **standalone** or **domain** mode.
-I'll not explain in detail the difference between those two here because this is a topic for another blog post.
+JBoss AS can be run in either **standalone** or **domain** mode.
+I won't explain in detail the difference between those two here because this is a topic for another blog post.
 The most important difference is that in domain mode you can manage a set of JBoss AS instances using one management entry point